muehmar/pojo-extension/README.md

 ```
   Customer.newBuilder()
-    .setName("Dexter")
+    .name("Dexter")
-    .setEmail("dexter@miami-metro.us")
+    .email("dexter@miami-metro.us")
     .andAllOptionals()
-    .setNickname("Dex")
+    .nickname("Dex")
     .build();
 ```

-This does not seem to be very different from the normal builder pattern at a first glance but calling `newBuilder()` will return a class which has only a single method `setName()`, i.e. the compiler enforces one to set the name.
-The returned class after setting the name has again one single method `setEmail()`.
-As the property `email` is the last required property in this example the returned class for `setEmail()` offers three methods:
+This does not seem to be very different from the normal builder pattern at a first glance but calling `newBuilder()` will return a class which has only a single method `name()`, i.e. the compiler enforces one to set the name.
+The returned class after setting the name has again one single method `email()`.
+As the property `email` is the last required property in this example the returned class for `email()` offers three methods:

 * `build()` As all required properties are set at that time, building the instance is allowed here.
 * `andOptionals()` Returns the normal builder allowing one to set certain optional properties before creating the